FXIhub/condor/docs/installation.rst

    cd build
    ccmake ..

-Hit the "C" key for automatic configuration.
+Hit the **C** key for automatic configuration.

-Make sure everything is set up correctly, then press the "G" key for generation of the Makefile.
+Make sure everything is set up correctly, then press the **G** key for generation of the Makefile.

 .. code:: bash